-At Memorial Sloan Kettering, we integrate the prevention and treatment of blood complications into your overall care plan.
-A team of physicians specializes in both managing blood disorders and treating cancer.
-Our Hematology Service works closely with your primary treatment team — no matter what type of cancer you have — to identify and manage any blood complications that occur during your treatment.
-We will:
+At Memorial Sloan Kettering, we make the prevention and treatment of blood complications part of your overall treatment plan.
+We have a team of doctors who specialize in managing blood disorders while treating cancer.
+Our Hematology Service works closely with your cancer care team, no matter what type of cancer you have.
+We identify and manage any blood complications during your treatment.
+We also:

-- assess your individual risk of developing blood problems
+- assess your risk of developing blood problems

 - ensure that your cancer treatment is not compromised by a blood complication

-- perform additional blood tests during your regular follow-up visits if you experienced a complication during treatment
+- perform additional blood tests during your regular follow-up visits if you experience a complication during treatment

-Our team also includes specially trained nurses who carefully monitor your condition throughout your treatment, respond swiftly to any blood problems that may arise, and administer medications to help manage blood conditions.
+Our team includes specially trained nurses who carefully monitor you throughout your treatment.
+We respond swiftly to any blood problems that may arise.
+We can administer medications to help manage blood conditions.